-The Company's common shares traded on the TSX-V (trading symbol "LIO") during fiscal year ended June 30, 2014.
-The table below presents the high and low trading range, closing prices, and monthly trading volumes on the TSX-V for the period from July 1, 2013 to June 30, 2014.
+The Company's common shares traded on the TSX-V (trading symbol "LIO") during fiscal year ended June 30, 2015.
+The table below presents the high and low trading range, closing prices, and monthly trading volumes on the TSX-V for the period from July 1, 2014 to June 30, 2015.
+All prices are in Canadian dollars.